HAVE A GO AT OLYMPIC SPORTS

 The seasoned athlete made her third Olympic Team in Rio 2016, where she was also named Australian Diving captain.
 She placed fifth in the 10m platform (368.30 points) in a hotly contested final which was dominated by China.

-In 2018, Melissa achieved a career best individual performance when she won gold at the Gold Coast Commonwealth Games in the women’s 10m platform.
+In 2018, Melissa achieved a then career-best individual performance when she won gold at the Gold Coast Commonwealth Games in the women’s 10m platform.

-After winning the 2021 Australian Open Championships, the current national champion set her sights on her fourth Olympic Games.
+After winning the 2021 Australian Open Championships, she set her sights on her fourth Olympic Games.

 13 years after she won an Olympic silver medal on debut at the Beijing Olympics, Melissa returned to the Olympic podium in Tokyo after a textbook performance in the final of the women’s 10m platform earned a bronze medal.